 Also, for those folks who don’t particularly enjoy keeping up with routine sharpening, Fisher-Barton has come up with some self-sharpening mower blades that might be worth looking into.

-Either way, you’ll be removing the blades, either to sharpen or replace.
+Either way, you’ll be removing the blades, either to sharpen or replace them.
 If you’re sharpening, you’ll also want to check the balance of the blade.
-An unbalanced blade will make for a jankety mowing experience, not to mention that you could potentially damage the mower engine.
+An unbalanced blade makes adds a lot of vibrations to your mowing experience.
+It could also potentially damage the mower engine.
 Basically, you’ll want to get a hold of an inexpensive plastic blade balancer.
 If one side dips, you’ll know that side needs to have some metal removed to even up the weight displacement.
 Without removing metal from the blade edge, you’ll want to grind off some of the steel from the heavy side until the weight evens out.

 Hopefully, when winter came and the mowing season ended, you remembered to drain the gasoline from the mower.
 If you didn’t, you’re probably now facing the distinct possibility that the old fuel in the mower has gelled up, effectively gunking up your carburetor.
 If this has happened, you might need to actually take the mower to get serviced, or you can disassemble and clean the carburetor yourself.